 Because the legal field intersects with virtually every aspect of society, many law schools collaborate with other graduate departments to offer joint degree programs.
 Students usually must apply for admission to both programs.
 Each department then accepts transfer credits from the corresponding program to allow students to earn both degrees.

 Online Law Degrees

 Online law degrees are a recent entrant to this highly traditional and status-oriented field, but they are available.
-Some programs offer actual JDs, preparing students to take the bar exam in a variety of states; others offer comprehensive legal education to boost a law-related career.
+Some programs offer J.D. programs; others offer comprehensive legal education to boost a law-related career.
 Some online universities offer distance learning LL.Ms or related master's degree programs.

 What Can You Do With a College Degree in Law?

 The field of law cuts across a broad range of areas that often overlap.
 Lawyers who work in private practices are most often involved in criminal or civil litigation.
 Criminal law focuses on individuals charged with crimes, while civil law deals more with wills, mortgages, leases, and other contract matters.
 Here is a brief breakdown of some common areas of specialty: